Best Ammo for Smith and Wesson M&P 9mm Shield

 FMJ

 The full metal jacket is a lead core with a harder metal covering.
-The harder metal is often copper, but it doesn't wholly encase the lead along the bottom of the bullet.
+The harder metal is often copper.
+The jacket leaves the base of the lead core exposed.

 These are great bullets for target shooting because they're inexpensive and relatively accurate.